Johnny-Gasbeck/Palisade-Health-/README.md

 - **Reduce High-Claim Cost:** Reassess targeting and messaging for **Customer Testimonial campaigns within Compare Health Coverage** to reduce the acquisition of high-claim members or adjust product offerings to better manage this segment’s cost.

+## Caveats and Next Steps
+For improved analysis and future steps, consider the following:

+- **Improve data quality and availability**
+  - Include campaign start and end dates to analyze campaign performance trends over time
+  - Segment results by channel (social media, email, search) to refine channel-specific strategies
+- **Future analysis**
+  - Incorporate customer-level dimensions (plan type, state) to tailor recommendations by demographic segements
+  - Link campaign engagement data with customer claims to identify and target high-value patient segments for each plan
+- **Revisit marketing budget with team**
+  - Meet with the marketing team to explore the potential impacts of recommendations
+  - Explore [Tableau Dashboard](https://public.tableau.com/app/profile/johnathon.gasbeck/viz/CampaignCategoryDashboard/CampaignCategoryDashboard) for additional insights and recommedations by campaign category and type

 # Dashboard
 The dashboard can be found in Tableau Public [here](https://public.tableau.com/app/profile/johnathon.gasbeck/viz/CampaignCategoryDashboard/CampaignCategoryDashboard).
 This dashboard enables users to filter by Plan, State, and Campaign Type and provides insights on trends and values for marketing metrics, signup metrics, and customer claim metrics.